csshen/cshen-site/content/blog/welcome/index.md

 Japan, Taiwan, and Korea.
 Head over to [Travelogue](/travelogue) view my photos and keep up to date on where I've been.

-I hope to add something new to the site regularly, so stay tuned!
+I plan to add some cool projects to the site soon, so stay tuned!

-If you're still reading this, here's a little bit about this site — I built it using [Gatsby](https://www.gatsbyjs.org/).
+Here's a little bit about this site — I built it using [Gatsby](https://www.gatsbyjs.org/).
 Gatsby is super cool static site generator built on top of [React](https://reactjs.org/) and [GraphQL](https://graphql.org/).
-It's been a pleasure to use so far, and I highly recommend checking it out.
+It's been a pleasure to use so far, and I highly recommend checking it out!
+You can view the source code for this website on [GitHub](https://github.com/csshen/cshen-site#readme) if you're interested.